UCF-CRCV/SB-Bench/README.md

 ---

 ## 📢 Latest Updates
-- **Feb-06-25**- Technical report of SB-Bench is released on [arxiv]()! 🔥🔥
+- **Feb-13-25**- Technical report of SB-Bench is released on [arxiv](https://arxiv.org/pdf/2502.08779)! 🔥🔥
-- **Feb-06-25**- *SB-Bench Dataset* and codes are released.
+- **Feb-13-25**- *SB-Bench Dataset* and codes are released.
 It provides 7,500 visually grounded, non-synthetic multiple-choice QA samples across 9 social bias categories to extensively evaluate the performance of LMMs. 🔥🔥

 ---